CONTACT

 The Empirical Analysis of Degree-Mobile Students: The Hosting Country Perspective

-The 25th RISIS Research Seminar will take place on 15th March from 12.30 to 2.00 pm (CET) and will focus on a presentation entitled The Empirical Analysis of Degree-Mobile Students: The Hosting Country Perspective, by Dmitriy Fedotov, Ontario Institute for Studies in Education (OISE) of the University of Toronto.
-Mabel Sanchez Barrioluengo, University of Manchester, is involved as discussant.
+The 25th RISIS Research Seminar took place on 15th March from 12.30 to 2.00 pm (CET) and focused on a presentation entitled The Empirical Analysis of Degree-Mobile Students: The Hosting Country Perspective, by Dmitriy Fedotov, Ontario Institute for Studies in Education (OISE) of the University of Toronto.
+Mabel Sanchez Barrioluengo, University of Manchester, was involved as a discussant.

 The results of the analysis are compared with the estimates of degree mobility data from the UNESCO Institute for Statistics (UIS).
 This comparison helps to see whether the difference between UIS assessments and factual mobility data is statistically significant.
 As a summary, the study provides empirical analysis of degree-mobile students in 32 countries: the European Union (EU), the European Free Trade Association (EFTA) and the United Kingdom.
 The study is based on the aggregate data from the European Tertiary Education Register (ETER): the goal is to construct indicator (benchmark) for analyzing degree mobility of students.